Category Archives: Belgian Royals

 Pre-Wedding Festivities

-In the days leading up to the wedding, there were several official functions held in Brussels.
-On Saturday, December 10, there was an official reception for 4,200 people followed by a buffet dinner.
+In the days before the wedding, several official functions were held in Brussels.
+On Saturday, December 10, 1960, there was an official reception and a buffet dinner for 4,200 people.
 Guests were mostly members of the diplomatic corps and the Belgian government, along with representatives from many cultural and social organizations.

-The following day, On December 11, there was a formal welcome ceremony for the Spanish delegation coming to the wedding.
-It was here that the Marquis and Marchioness of Villaverde (she was the daughter of General Franco) presented Fabiola with a tiara as a gift from the Spanish people.
+On December 11, 1960, there was a formal welcome ceremony for the Spanish delegation coming to the wedding.
+Cristóbal Martínez-Bordiú, 10th Marquis of Villaverde and his wife, born Carmen Franco, the daughter of Spanish dictator Francisco Franco, presented Fabiola with a tiara as a gift from the Spanish people.
 You can read more about that tiara here.

-On the 13th, the King hosted a gala dinner for 350 people, followed by a ball for 2,000 people, with both being held in the Throne Room at the Royal Palace of Brussels.
-At the banquet, the King spoke of his love for Fabiola, and his certainty that she would be a “precious help” for him as King.
-Fabiola wore a pale yellow gown designed by Marbel, along with her new Spanish tiara.
-The King wore his uniform of Lieutenant General, with the sash and star of the Order of Leopold, and the collar of the Spanish Order of Isabella the Catholic.
+On December 13, 1960, King Baudoiun hosted a gala dinner for 350 people, followed by a ball for 2,000 people, both in the Throne Room at the Royal Palace of Brussels.
+At the banquet, the King Baudouin spoke of his love for Fabiola and his certainty that she would be a “precious help” for him as King.
+Fabiola wore a pale yellow gown designed by Marbel and her new Spanish tiara.
+King Baudouin wore his uniform of Lieutenant General, with the sash and star of the Order of Leopold, and the collar of the Spanish Order of Isabella the Catholic.

 Wedding Guests

-In addition to the families of both the bride and groom, guests at the wedding included many members of current and former royal families, as well as members of the Belgian government.
+In addition to the families of both the bride and groom, guests at the wedding included many members of current and former royal families, and members of the Belgian government.
 The guests included:

 The Belgian Royal Family